RULE OF 7

 The hard part is to get in front of the same person multiple times to convince them to buy.

-Retargeting is a great way of overcoming this because it allows you to show your advertisement directly to the people who were most interested in your product in the first place.
+Retargeting is allows you to show your advertisement directly to the people who were most interested in your product in the first place.

 The first thing you need to do to get started retargeting is to sign up with a retargeting ad agency to run your ads.
 There are many available, with some of the most popular being Facebook, Adwords, AdRoll, and Perfect Audience. retargg.com is not an ad network and only allows you to manage and track campaigns for websites that you don’t own.